RAVI-0407/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the required packages and print the present data
+1. Import necessary libraries
-2. Print the placement data and salary data.
+2. Load the Placement_Data.csv dataset
-3. Find the null and duplicate values.
+3. Copy the dataset and preprocess
-4. Using logistic regression find the predicted values of accuracy , confusion matrices.
+4. Check for missing and duplicate values
+5. Convert categorical variables to numerical values
+6. Split dataset into features and target variable
+7. Split the dataset into training and testing sets
+8. Train the logistic regression model
+9. Predict the output on test data
+10. Evaluate the model
 ## Program and Output:
 ```
 /*